Interested in Vasectomy Reversal?

 When performed successfully, a vasectomy reversal allows men the opportunity to re-establish fertility with the goal of successfully fathering children again and is the single option that allows couples to conceive a child naturally.

-Connect: For more information or to schedule a consultation at one of Dr. Werthmans office’s in Los Angeles or Santa Barbara, please call 1.888.684.7620 or simply fill out the contact form below.
+Connect: For more information or to schedule a consultation at Dr. Werthman’s officein Los Angeles, please call 1.888.684.7620 or simply fill out the contact form below.
 A friendly and knowledgeable member of Dr. Werthman’s team will thoroughly answer your questions and provide you with everything you need to get started.

 The Top 5 Things to Look for in a Vasectomy Reversal Surgeon

 - Extensive Training – urology residency and full fellowship training in male fertility and microsurgery

 - Exclusive Dedication to Vasectomy Reversal – a focus on mastering the performance of vasectomy reversal alone